puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

     docker exec -it webserver bash

 Paste in the `curl` command from the PE console to install the puppet agent on the node.
-The installation may take a few minutes.
-When it completes, end your bash process on the container:
+The installation will take several minutes.
+(If you encounter an error at this point, you may need to restart your puppet master service: `service pe-puppetmaster restart`) When it completes, end your bash process on the container:

     exit